jose2007kj/JointSLU/README.md

 # JointSLU: Joint Semantic Parsing for Spoken/Natural Language Understanding

+## script.py file is can be uploaded for executing in kaggle kernel........ it performs slot filling only

 *A Keras implementation of the models described in [Hakkani-Tur et al. (2016)] (https://www.csie.ntu.edu.tw/~yvchen/doc/IS16_MultiJoint.pdf).*